BrianTib/discord-rs/README.md

 # Examples

 ## Webhooks
 Before you can setup webhooks using discord-rs, you will need to create a webhook integration.
 Go to the settings for the channel you want to make a webhook for and in the integrations tab select "Create Webhook".
-From ther you can copy the webhook token and use it in your code.
+From there you can copy the webhook token and use it in your code.

 ```rust
 use discord_rs::embed::Embed;